kovasap/cljs-board-game/README.md

 In order of priority.

+1. Make each development generate "public" resources that can only be consumed by other players, in addition to the resources you can consume.
 1. Think about a "market" to act as a final scoring tile system like terra mystica.
 Each round has a different "demand" for different resources - more can be accepted for more points.
 1. Make it so that completing certain production chains allows you to build on some other tile types.